matloff/fasteR/README.md

   x  y
 1 1  0
 2 0  0
+3 3 13
 > which(d[,2] == 0)
 [1] 1 2  # ah yes; the 0 elements in column 2 are at indices 1 and 2
 ```

-Returning the the above loop code, note that when we reach line 7, we've
+Returning to the above loop code, note that when we reach line 7, we've
 already finished the loop, and exited from it.
 So, we are ready to
 return the new value of **d**.
 Recall that we could do this via the
 expression **return(d)**, but we can save ourselves some typing by